Let’s start the exploration with a few components to ease the creation of a GUI.

 Figure 6.7: A greeting dialog

 In the hierarchy provided by the UI-Panel package, we use the DialogPanel class.
-It offers both an area to plug our interactive components and an area for our buttons.
+It offers both an area to plug in our interactive components and an area for our buttons.

 DialogPanel subclass: #GreetingPanel instanceVariableNames: 'firstName lastName greetLabel' classVariableNames: '' poolDictionaries: '' category: 'DesignGUI-Booklet'